-Our experienced and dedicated team of academic staff support our students through every aspect of their application to university, from deciding upon the right course and university to preparing for any interviews and tests.
+Our experienced and dedicated team of academic staff supports our students through every aspect of their university applications, from deciding upon the right course and university to preparing for any interviews and tests.

 Support for university entrance tests

 We offer specialist advice to students, both at Cherwell and other schools, and offer tuition across the full range of competitive university entrance tests:

 - BioMedical Admissions Test (BMAT) and UK Clinical Aptitude Test (UKCAT) for applications to Medicine, Dentistry and Veterinary Medicine.

 - The Thinking Skills Assessment (TSA) for a range of competitive degree courses at Oxford, Cambridge and UCL.

 - The Law National Admissions Test (LNAT) for many LLB Law courses.